+RRC Radio Resource Control

 UE User Equipment

 ------------------------------ Next modified section ------------------------------

 4.2 Arrangements for establishing a communication link

 For transmitters with an integral antenna, the wanted RF output signal to establish a communication link shall be delivered from the EUT to an antenna located within the test environment.
 This antenna shall be connected to the external measuring equipment by a coaxial cable.